Year 3 & 4 Homework Grid – Summer 2023

 Welcome to Year 4, we will be learning about lots of exciting things this year.

 As a whole school we teach and learn through a ‘creative curriculum’, linking subjects through common themes.
 In doing so, the children become immersed in their learning and are increasingly aware of the cross curricular links that exist between the different subjects.
-Our first theme is learning through ‘Exploration’, which includes exploring and inventing new exciting sports activities in Literacy; what it is like to live in Greece now and what it was like in the past; materials and electricity in Science, as well as exploring different mathematical concepts.
+Our first theme is learning through ‘The Greeks’, which includes exploring what it is like to live in Greece now and what it was like in the past; in Science we will be learning about solids, liquids and gases, as well as exploring different mathematical concepts.
 There will also be lots of exciting and fun learning going on during the spring and summer.
 Please check the Year 4 Curriculum letters for more information when they are sent home.

 Home learning is based on you and your child completing different tasks together and exploring the wider world outside of the class.
 The children should complete nine tasks from the sheet, i.e. one from each different area to ensure they are exploring all aspects of the curriculum.
 In addition to this, spellings are set on a Monday and tested on a Friday along with a dictation to ensure the children understand the meaning of the words.
 The children should be encouraged to read every day at home as well as practising multiplication tables.